Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 where the term between brackets in Eq. \eqref{eq:aKubo} is a radially conserved flux that can be calculated at any value of the radial coordinate.
 The details regarding the numerical procedure are discussed in \cite{Grefa:2022sav}.

 The dimensionless ratio $\sigma_B/T$ has been analyzed in detail in Ref. \cite{Grefa:2022sav} where it was shown that it generically increases with the temperature, as displayed in Fig. \ref{fig:hydrotransport} (b).
 For $\sigma_B/T$ there is a temperature window from $T\sim 150-180$ MeV where the different curves at fixed values of $\mu_B$ approximately cross.
-For values of temperature above this crossing window, $T>180$ MeV, $\sigma_B/T$ decreases with increasing $\mu_B$, whereas the opposite behavior is observed for temperatures below the crossing window $T<150$.
+For values of temperature above this crossing window, $T>180$ MeV, $\sigma_B/T$ decreases with increasing $\mu_B$, whereas the opposite behavior is observed for temperatures below the crossing window, $T<150$ MeV.
 One also notices that at the CEP of the model, the baryon conductivity is finite and develops an infinite slope, with a small discontinuity gap being observed across the first-order phase transition line at larger values of $\mu_B$ and lower values of $T$.
-In Ref. \cite{Grefa:2022sav}, they also calculated the second-order baryon susceptibility, $\chi_2^B$, and the baryon diffusion coefficient, $D_B$ across the phase diagram of the EMD model.
-It was found that $\chi_2^B$ diverges at the critical point (a universal feature of all critical points) whereas $D_B\rightarrow 0$ at the CEP since $D_B=\sigma_B/\chi_2^B$.
+In Ref. \cite{Grefa:2022sav}, it was also calculated the second-order baryon susceptibility, $\chi_2^B$, and the baryon diffusion coefficient, $D_B$ across the phase diagram of the EMD model.
+It was found that $\chi_2^B$ diverges at the critical point (a universal feature of all critical points) whereas $D_B\rightarrow 0$ at the CEP, since $D_B=\sigma_B/\chi_2^B$ and $\sigma_B$ remains finite at the critical point of the EMD model.

+We remark that the baryon conductivity measures how the system, and more specifically its baryon current, responds to gradients of baryon chemical potential.
+Therefore, it is also directly proportional to the diffusion of baryon number --- that is, to how gradients of baryon number dissipate in the medium, with the proportionality factor corresponding to the baryon susceptibility.
+Observable effects of a diffusive baryon current in relativistic heavy-ion collisions were investigated, for instance, in Ref. \cite{Denicol:2018wdp}.
+Based on $3+1$ hydrodynamic simulations of heavy-ion collisions, effects of the baryon conductivity were found on the difference between proton and antiproton mean transverse momentum, as well as on the difference between proton and antiproton elliptic flow.
+Understanding the dissipative dynamics of baryon number is particularly important for the theoretical modeling of relativistic heavy-ion collisions at lower beam energies, and, therefore, for the experimental exploration of the QCD phase diagram.